 - Write, sign and follow employee agreements

-- Work with a Fiscal Employer Agent to help keep track of their child’s budget
+- Work with a Fiscal Employer Agent to help keep track of your child’s budget